Chapter 9 : Awkward Situations

 “I’m terribly sorry my dear, but rules are rules.”
 She almost looks sympathetic towards me, but her portrait stays sealed tight.

 “Can’t you make an exception?
 I’m so tired…please?”
-I practically beg.
+I beg weakly.
 But she purses her lips and gives a sharp shake of her head.

 I let out a frustrated groan.
 In all of my years at this school, I have never once encountered this problem.
-Probably because I usually was in bed at a reasonable hour like normal people and usually found out the new password from other students or prefects the next morning.
+Probably because I usually was in bed at a reasonable hour like normal people.
 But here I was, trapped.

 “Well how am I supposed to go to bed?”
 I ask angrily.